hot-meal/javascript-best-practices/README.md

 ## **Error Handling**

-Thrown errors are useful.
-Utilise them for when something goes wrong, and have a plan for how to deal with it.
+Utilise thrown errors for when something goes wrong, and have a plan for how to deal with it.

 ### Don't ignore errors

 Ignoring a caught error doesn't give you the option to fix or react to said error now or later.

 Logging the error (`console.log`) isn't better as often it can get lost in a stream of unrelated logs.